Ear Care

 Deafness, usually brought on by age, trauma, loud noise or infection, can also be hereditary or congenital.
 Unfortunately, once diagnosed with clinical deafness, it is a lifelong condition.

-The ear cleaning solution used on an appropriate basis can help maintain your pet’s ears healthy.
+Regular use of an appropriate ear cleaning solution can help keep your pet's ears healthy.

 How-To Videos: